 Ipswich's High Steward

 The Office of High Steward ranks third in Civic Ceremonials after the Mayor and the Honorary Recorder.
-It is the highest office that the Council can bestow and is granted by only a few local authorities.
-Once awarded, the position is held for life.
+It is the highest office that the Council can bestow on someone who is neither a Councillor or a Judge, and is granted by only a few local authorities.
+Once awarded, the position is usually held for life.

-Since 1557, the Borough of Ipswich has appointed twenty-four distinguished men as High Stewards, including notable figures such as Admiral Lord Nelson, the Earl of Essex, and Field Marshal Earl Kitchener of Khartoum.
+Since 1557, the Borough of Ipswich has appointed twenty-four distinguished people as High Stewards, including notable figures such as Admiral Lord Nelson and Field Marshal Earl Kitchener .

 History of the Office of High Steward